graphdrawing/gd2024/pages/practical.md

 Single tickets can be purchased at a price of EUR 2.40.
 A single ticket is valid for traveling one way in one zone.
 You may change to different lines in the course, but you may not interrupt your journey.
 The city of Vienna accounts for one full zone or core zone (Kernzone or "Zone 100").
 The most convenient option for the whole GD week is the <em>7 Day Vienna</em> ticket which costs EUR 19.70 (in the app) or EUR 22,60 (paper ticket).
 It is valid for seven days from the day of purchase.
 We recommend installing the <em>WienMobil</em> app on your phone ([iOS](https://apps.apple.com/at/app/wienmobil/id1107918142) and [Android](https://play.google.com/store/apps/details?id=at.wienerlinien.wienmobillab&hl=de_AT&gl=US)), which allows you to do route planning and to buy electronic tickets.
 Alternatively, Google maps has support for the Viennese transport system.
+Note that to get to the airport, you need an extra ticket which can be bought at <a href="https://shop.oebbtickets.at/en/ticket" target="_blank" class="external-link-new-window">ÖBB</a>.

 ## Shopping